melmarr12/UNH_PSdeployment_S21/README.md

 3. UNH_PSdataS21_2min.csv (.mat)

     This file contains data from the Pressure Stick, where the values have been calculated for a two-minute time series of data (September 11th 2021 2:33:00 - 2:35:00).
-Used to plot Figures 4 and 5 in (Marry & Foster, XXXX).
+Used to plot Figures 4 and 5 in (Marry & Foster, 2024).
     - dt2 = datetime for the two-minute time series ([2121x1] vector)
     - Pd2 = pressure for all sensors for the two-minute time series (m, [2121x8] vector)
     - Pd_hydro2 = expected hydrostatic pressure for all sensors for the two-minute time series (m, [2121x8] vector)